umccr/infrastructure/README.md

 Inspiration taken from:
 - https://programmaticponderings.com/2017/03/06/baking-aws-ami-with-new-docker-ce-using-packer/

 Packer requires sufficient AWS credentials which can be obtained assuming the `ops-admin` role:
 `assume-role prod ops-admin <mfa-token>`

-Packer can also be run using a docker container (see README in docker/packer)
 ```
 packer build <ami.json>
 ```
+**NOTE**: Packer can also be run using a docker container (see README in [docker/packer](docker/packer/README.md))

 ### stackstorm-ami
-NOTE: this is a GIT submodule
+**NOTE**: this is a GIT submodule

-Generate an Amazon EC2 AMI with our custom StackStorm setup `packer build stackstorm.json`
+Generate an Amazon EC2 AMI with our custom StackStorm setup
+`packer build stackstorm.json`